Wizards and Feminism:

 The barbaric and dismissive regard toward women and girls which we have heard various of the Weasley brothers express is a separate issue, and one that I am more inclined to chalk down to the sort of passive-aggressive resentment against all things female which is not infrequently observed in men who have been raised by domineering mothers.
 It is not evident that their views are representative of the wizarding world as a whole.
 In fact, until the release of HBP, apart from the younger Weasleys we had seen remarkably little of that sort of thing anywhere else in the series.

-With the release of HBP we now see that this dismissive attitude towards females was almost certainly shared by Marvolo and Morfin Gaunt, back in 1925, and, to a degree, also by the young Tom Riddle, whose orphanage appears to have been largely staffed by women.
-In Riddle’s case we can probably overlook this viewpoint since it is clear he had no more favorable opinion of males.
+With the release of HBP we now see that the same dismissive attitude towards females was clearly shared by Marvolo and Morfin Gaunt, back in 1925, and, to a degree, also by the young Tom Riddle, whose orphanage appears to have been largely staffed by women.
+In Riddle’s case we can perhaps overlook this viewpoint since it is clear he had no more favorable opinion of males.
 He simply found them more directly useful.
-In the case of the Gaunts, the attitude was undoubtedly made worse by the fact that the only female who they had access to had so readily allowed herself to be bullied.
+In the case of the Gaunts, the attitude was undoubtedly amplified by the fact that the only female to whom they had access to had so readily allowed herself to be bullied.

-Molly Weasley’s narrow-minded attitudes regarding the permissible behavior of other females is a somewhat different issue, as well.
-For one thing, I don’t get much of an impression that would lead me to assume that Molly particularly likes other women very much, in general.
+Molly Weasley’s narrow-minded attitudes regarding the permissible behavior of other females is a somewhat different issue.
+For one thing, I don’t get much of an impression that would lead me to assume that Molly particularly likes other women very much.
 Although she clearly prefers some to others.